derickgross/Dagpay/README.md

 ## Dagpay front-end client

-The Dagpay client is hosted in Microsoft Azure, and reached at the following URL:
+The Dagpay client is hosted in Microsoft Azure, and reached with the following URL:

 **_https://dagpay.z13.web.core.windows.net/index.html_**